 - Layer the yam slices and apple wedges in a large casserole dish.

 - Mix sugar, cornstarch and salt together in a saucepan.
-Pour the boiling water over the mix and stir.
+Add the boiling water a little at a time and use a whisk to prevent lumps in the corn starch.
 Add the butter, lemon juice and orange juice.
 Cook over medium heat until thickened and transparent, stirring frequently.
 This will take just a few minutes.
 You an also add a dash or two each of cinnamon and allspice before turning off the heat.
 Taste the sauce.
 Feel free to add a little more orange or lemon juice if you want a stronger citrus flavor.
 I usually do.

 - Pour the sauce over the yams and apples.
 I like to sprinkle a bit more cinnamon and allspice right before baking.